VRConservation/fba-myst/chapters/01-intro.md

 7. Resilience Gap.
 An analysis by New Leaf Climate Partners examining fuel reduction needs to decrease risks of severe wildfire for private forest owners in low-income communities in California.<br>
 8. Funding Analysis.
 Examines funding distribution for the CAL FIRE Business and Workforce Development Grants Program.<br>
 9. Scaling.
 Scaling forest business and organizational reach and impact.<br>
 10. Grant Management.
-Now that you have a grant how do you successfully manage it?<br>
+Now that you have a grant, how do you successfully manage it?<br>
 11. Cases. [coming soon!]
 Case studies of successful business and workforce development in California's forest health sector.